 - Crime Rate: Safer than 63% of Florida cities

 The Orlando suburb of Maitland is a close-knit and lively community located just north of Orlando.
 In Maitland, you’ll find many Mediterranean and ranch-style homes along with some townhome-style condos.
 Retirees in Orlando can also find a home at senior living communities like Sweet Water of Orlando and Vivant Senior Living.
 Thanks to public transit options like the SunRail train and LYNX buses, retirees can enjoy Maitland parks year-round.
-Living in Maitland, there are plenty of opportunities to get involved and meet your neighbors at events like the year-round Maitland Farmers Market and the monthly Getdown Downtown Maitland Street Party.
+Living in Maitland, there are plenty of opportunities to get involved and meet your neighbors at events like the year-round Maitland Farmers Market.

 Things to Do in Maitland